TURTLE: A C library for an optimistic stepping through a topography: Introduction

 \section{Introduction}

-High Energy Physics Monte-Carlo (HEPMC) simulations are a key element of many (astro)particle physics experiments.
-Some problems require to transport elementary particles over tens to hundreds of km, in a complex outdoor environment.
+Monte~Carlo (MC) simulations are a key element of many physics experiments.
+Some transport problems require to propagate particles over tens to hundreds of km, in a complex environment.
 This is for example the case for muography measurements or for experiments searching extraterrestrial neutrinos.
-Muography is a particularly complex case since particles might scatter a lot, e.g. by grazing the ground and interacting with surface structures.
-Accurate Monte-Carlo computations then require a detailed but efficient description of the topography over large distances.
+Muography is a particularly complex case since particles might scatter, e.g.~by grazing the ground and interacting with surface structures.
+Accurate Monte~Carlo computations require a detailed description of the topography over large distances.

-Topography data are provided by Digital Elevation Model(s) (DEM), one or a combination of DEMs with different resolutions.
-A DEM can represent various information, e.g. the surface above ground structures and the canopy, the ground level, the sea level (geoid undulations) w.r.t. a reference ellipsoid.
-The elevation data are stored over a regular grid in geodetic coordinates (latitude, longitude) or projected coordinates, e.g. Universal Transverse Mercator (UTM).
-Note that unordered meshes exist as well, but they are not considered in the following.
-Elevation values are typically encoded over 2 bytes (\ics{int16_t}) per grid node.
+Topography data are provided by a Digital Elevation Model (DEM), which can also be a combination of several DEMs, e.g.~with different resolutions.
+A DEM can represent various information, e.g.~the surface above ground structures and the canopy, the ground level, the sea level (geoid undulations) w.r.t.~a reference ellipsoid.
+The elevation data, $z$, are commonly stored over a regular grid in geodetic coordinates (latitude, longitude) or projected coordinates, $(x, y)$, e.g.~Universal Transverse Mercator (UTM).
+Such DEMs generate simple surfaces: $z=f(x, y)$.
+Note that complex features, e.g.~cavities or overhanging cliffs, would map several elevation values to a same projected coordinate, $(x, y)$.
+By definition, the simple DEMs considered here cannot contain such topologies.
+Unstructured meshes are neither considered in the following.
+Elevation values are typically stored using 2 bytes (\ics{int16_t}) per grid node.
 Large scale data sets comprise $10^8$ to $10^9$ nodes resulting in a hundreds of MB to a few GB memory footprint.
 Due to the Earth curvature, when transformed to the Cartesian laboratory frame of the simulation, the grid nodes are no longer equally spaced.
 Planarity is lost as well over large distances.
 For example two nodes at the same elevation above sea level, but distant by 10\,km, are actually vertically separated by about 8\,m in the laboratory frame.